 Instead of the usual listings, where you can see all filming locations on a map, I wanted to try something new and list all the sites thematically.
-Let us know what you think of this and, in case you like it, let us know for which K-Dramas you’d like so see something similar!
+Let us know what you think of this and, in case you like it, let us know which K-Dramas you’d like to see something similar!

 Where our four friends live: Namil Villa.
 In reality, this is Hansung Apartment Buildings [한성주택], located in Busan.